Middle East Biodegradable Plastics Market Size and Share

 Middle East Biodegradable Plastics Market Analysis by Mordor Intelligence

-The Middle East biodegradable plastics market size is estimated at 175.93 kilotons in 2025, and is expected to reach 417.89 kilotons by 2030, at a CAGR of 18.89% during the forecast period (2025-2030).
+The Middle East biodegradable plastics market size was valued at 175.93 kilotons in 2025 and estimated to grow from 208.52 kilotons in 2026 to reach 488.17 kilotons by 2031, at a CAGR of 18.54% during the forecast period (2026-2031).
 Legislated bans on single-use petroleum plastics, sovereign circular economy mandates, and retail procurement standards drive demand, while local bio-refinery investments shorten supply lead times and mitigate currency-linked freight risk.
 Corporate sustainability scorecards from hypermarket chains accelerate substitution, and consumer surveys show widening willingness to pay a premium for eco-labeled packs in urban GCC centers.
 Converter margins hinge on resin cost parity: biodegradable polyesters still command a 20–50% premium to commodity polyethylene, yet imports from Asia face voyage delays and freight surcharges that erode the gap.
 Infrastructure readiness remains the wild card; only a handful of industrial composting projects in Dubai and Riyadh operate at pilot scale, so end-of-life certainty varies by city and by polymer grade.

 Key Report Takeaways